 Air Europe’s collapse left 25,000 customers stranded, and 4,000 people lost their jobs.
 Passenger numbers had dropped dramatically due to a deep economic recession in the UK and Europe, falling 55% for the 1991 summer season.

-Additionally, rapid expansion, a lack of tangible assets, and the airline’s high-risk strategy had failed, leaving the business massively overextended.
+Rapid expansion, a lack of tangible assets, and the airline’s high-risk strategy had also failed, leaving the business massively overextended.

 AE took the air on May 4, 1979.
 The airline had been established a year earlier to fill the gap in the European charter market.
-This followed Laker Airways (GK) and British Caledonian’s (BR) decision to focus solely on their schedule operations.
+This followed Laker Airways’ (GK) and British Caledonian’s (BR) decision to focus solely on their scheduled operations.

 AE launched Extended Range Twin Operations (ETOPS) to the United States, Central and South America, the Caribbean and Asia using its 757s in March 1988.
 The airline was an ETOPS pioneer.
 It worked closely with fellow British 757 operator Monarch (MON) to gain approval for their aircraft.